Assets¶

 - Type: The purpose of the IP address (Host, IPMI, Management, iSCSI, or custom types from Settings)

-- IP Address: The IP address itself; validated against the selected subnet
+- IP Address: The address itself

 - Network Zone: Automatically derived from the selected subnet (read-only)